 This lens explains:

 Psychotherapist.
-Educator.
-Founder of The Overfunctioning Nervous System™ Framework.
+Speaker.
+Creator of The Overfunctioning Nervous System (OFNS)

-When we learn how to listen to it, we can build lives, workplaces, and systems that don’t require collapse to change.
+When we learn to listen to it, we can build lives, workplaces, and systems that don’t require collapse to change.

 Burnout is information.